 That’s a big change, but not as surprising as the Taco Bell on the beach becoming a foodie destination.
 It’s an Internet phenomenon…partially due to the walk-up window for surfers…so popular that the chain plans to renovate and add alcohol to the menu.

 Getting Outdoors in Pacifica

 The Montara mountain range is just across the road so my trendy husband decided we should take up mountain biking.
 In the days before social media, we often had the trail to ourselves.
-Now word is out that Montara is one of the best Bay Area trails so be prepared to meet lots of other bikers and hikers.
+Now the word is out that Montara is one of the best Bay Area trails so be prepared to meet lots of other bikers and hikers.

-The Pacifica Coastside Museum is quite possibly the only museum that sells fromage due to Pacifica’s cheesy history.
-Local historians say the Mori family, who owned a restaurant, created Jack cheese in 1880 and an employee who stole the recipe went to work at Jack Ranch in Monterey, hence the name Monterey Jack.
+The Pacifica Coastside Museum is quite possibly the only museum that sells Fromage due to Pacifica’s cheesy history.
+Local historians say the Mori family, who owned a restaurant, created Jack cheese in 1880, and an employee who stole the recipe went to work at Jack Ranch in Monterey, hence the name Monterey Jack.
 The museum sells Pacifica Jack cheese and it tastes best eaten on the beach wrapped in tortillas from Taco Bell.

 The museum is located in the little brown church, which is truly non-denominational…it’s a museum that preaches the city’s history.
 The museum’s most significant piece is a replica of the statue “Pacifica,” created for the 1939 World’s Fair by artist Ralph Stackpole.

 This small town boasts another museum where you’ll be treated like royalty.
 A survivor of the 1906 earthquake constructed Sam’s Castle.
 Henry McCloskey was so spooked he built a medieval fortress impervious to disasters.
 Through the years the castle has been a speakeasy and a World War II Coast Guard station.